 The other common reason is the new website resides on a entirely new domain name and that the migration to the new domain was not properly managed.
-Changing to a new web host can also cause problems, especially if the new host is located in a different country.
+Changing to a new web host can also cause problems.

 Act as soon as you have identified that you have a problem, ideally engage a SEO expert to review the situation and advise your best course of action, otherwise get your web developer to:

 Often the reality is that any damage to your organic traffic will take time to return, possibly 4 – 6 months following the launch and is best worked on, not just left unaddressed.

 To avoid the risk in the first place, follow the guidelines below;

 If you are changing your website to a new domain, then you should also:

 It is recommended that you monitor the website closely in Google Search Console for the first month to stay alert to any issues requiring your attention.

 Another point is to ensure that your web developer implements the same Google Analytics code as your previous website so you can maintain historical metrics and allowing you to compare relative performances between the new and old versions of the website.